 During the 1980s, he helped the U.S. and Soviet governments create nuclear crisis centers designed to avert an accidental nuclear war.
 In that capacity, he served as a consultant to the Crisis Management Center at the White House.
 William is co-founder of the Climate Parliament, which offers members of congress and parliament across the world an Internet-based forum to address practical solutions for climate change.
 Time magazine described the organization as a “Google for global politics.”

-He is founder of the Abraham Path Initiative, which seeks to build bridges between cultures and faiths by opening a walking trail and cultural route in the Middle East that retraces the footsteps of Abraham and his family.
+He is founder of the Abraham Path Initiative, which seeks to build bridges between cultures by developing a cultural route in the Middle East that retraces the footsteps of Abraham and his family through the power of Story, Walking and Hospitality.
 ABC’s Christiane Amanpour calls the Abraham Path “an unprecedented initiative to break down barriers and foster communication in the most divided region of the world.”

 William is the recipient of the Whitney North Seymour Award from the American Arbitration Association and the Distinguished Service Medal from the Russian Parliament.
 His work has been widely featured in the media from The New York Times to the Financial Times and from CNN to the BBC.
 He has a popular TED talk, “The Walk from No to Yes.”